jranjan/labs-technology-bytes/micro-services/microservice.md

 - Best practices
 - Good to know

-Please look for tag [Architectural and Design aspect] if you are interested in architectural aspects.
+Please look for tag [Architectural and Design aspect] if you are interested in architectural aspects specifically.